The Legacy of the Bones: Plot

-Amaia video calls her former mentor and FBI agent Aloisius Dupree, asking for help, at the same time Aunt Engrasi uses tarot cards to predict what could happen, warning Amaia to be careful because there's evil around her.
+Amaia video calls her former mentor and FBI agent Aloisius Dupree, asking for help; at the same time Aunt Engrasi uses tarot cards to predict what could happen, warning Amaia to be careful because there's evil around her.
 Judge Javier Markina follows the investigation with great attention.
-Amaia's constant calls to work cause a rift in her relationship with James, despite him moving to Elizondo in hopes to grow the family.
+Amaia's constant calls to work cause a rift in her relationship with James, despite him moving to Elizondo in hopes of growing the family.
 However, the case makes a dramatic twist by double-entry: the baby with an amputated arm shares Amaia's DNA and is revealed to be Amaia's twin sister she never knew existed.

 Amaia dreams of her child self and her twin sister in the woods and we see a flashback to when Rosario attempts to kill her twin babies, it is only when Amaia's father intervenes that Amaia is saved, but it is too late for the other twin.

 Amaia finds the courage to visit her mother to confront her about this attack but is instead called in after it is reported that Rosario attacked a nurse with a scalpel.
-A blood-written message of "Tarttalo" is found under the bed, causing the reappearance of the enigmatic psychiatrist Padre Saralosa who, interested in Rosario, tries to convince Amaia to move Rosario to Saralosa's university hospital in which he is the director.
+A blood-written message of "Tartalo" is found under the bed, causing the reappearance of the enigmatic psychiatrist Padre Saralosa who, interested in Rosario, tries to convince Amaia to move Rosario to Saralosa's university hospital in which he is the director.

 Forced to look into her family's past, Amaia discovers the relation between her mother and a sect dedicated to a pagan cult that included human sacrifices, and that all the crimes are connected to her.